adriaaula/dada2_guidelines/README.md

 - `analysis/`: where output files will be written.
 Contains the `logs/` subdirectory, where log files will be located.
 - `data/`: where data files are located.
 It contains a vanilla dataset.

 For everything to work properly, all scripts have to be submitted from the root directory of your project (`dada_guidelines/` in this case).
+That is, the jobs have to be run (sended to the cluster) from the root directory, not from `scripts/`.

 ## Preprocessing step